-This was the second year that monthly deposited sediment data was available to summarise for the full calendar year.
+This was the third year that monthly deposited sediment data was available to summarise for the full calendar year.
 There were no obvious trends in fine sediment between sites and catchments, with similar but variable results.
-Overall, fine sediment cover was high and exceeded consent target levels at 12 of the 17 monitoring sites.
-Curlett Road Stream Upstream of Opāwaho-Heathcote River confluence and Kā Pūtahi Creek at Blakes Road had the highest median cover across all 17 sites.
+Overall, fine sediment cover was high and exceeded consent target levels at 11 of the 17 monitoring sites.
+Curlett Road Stream Upstream of Opāwaho-Heathcote River confluence had the highest median cover across all 17 sites.
 Pūharakekenui-Styx River at Main North Road had the lowest median cover.